|PostgreSQL 8.1.23 Documentation|

 new value will only apply to the current transaction.
 If you want

 the new value to apply for the current session, use false instead.
 The function corresponds to the SQL

 SELECT set_config('log_statement_stats', 'off', false); set_config ------------ off (1 row)

-The function shown in Table 9-45 sends control signals to other server processes.
-Use of this function is restricted to superusers.
+The functions shown in Table 9-45 send control signals to other server processes.
+Use of these functions is restricted to superusers.

 The functions shown in Table 9-46 assist in making on-line backups.
 Use of these functions is restricted to superusers.

 pg_start_backup accepts a single

 parameter which is an arbitrary user-defined label for the

 backup.
 (Typically this would be the name under which the backup